 Summer is all about seafood!
-If you're hosting your summer wedding seaside, see if you can source fresh local oysters for your guests to enjoy during the cocktail hour.
+If you're hosting your summer wedding seaside, see if you can source fresh local oysters for your guests to enjoy during cocktail hour.

 The days of pool parties don't have to end now that you're a full-fledged adult!
 Find a venue (such as a resort) where you can host your nuptials poolside.
-Nothing says summer wedding like glistening blue pool!
+Nothing says summer wedding like a glistening blue pool!

-Throw In Some Floaties
+Throw in Some Floaties

-Make a Memorable Guestbook
+Make a Memorable Guest Book

-Set Up a Relief Station
+Set Up a Refreshments Station

-Make a Cactus the Escort Card Display
+Make a Cactus Escort Card Display

 Play up your destination by embracing the local fauna.
 This idea works especially well for summer because it's bright and poppy—thanks to colorful name cards—yet doesn't require any flowers, which can wilt in especially warm locales.